Biblical Dates Are

 FRUITS

-Passover Lamb.
-For many of us, he is believed to have
+Lamb.
+For many of us, he is believed to have died on

-(4th day of the week that year, a Wednesday)
+Abib 14 (4th day of the week that

 and to have risen on Abib 17 (7th day of the week that

-that year would have been on the 18th, the day after the
+would have been on the 18th, the day after the weekly

-was the first fruits offering of humanity, presenting
+first fruits offering of humanity, presenting himself to

 With the date reference being on a different day of the week

-fruits would always occur on the day after
+always occur on the day after resurrection day.
+Resurrection

 *So,